-Troopers: Tow truck driver falls to death from I-95 overpass
+Troopers: Tow truck worker falls to death from I-95 overpass

 BOCA RATON, Fla.
-(AP) — The Florida Highway Patrol says a tow truck driver fell to his death from an overpass on Interstate 95 while helping to upright an overturned tractor trailer.
+(AP) — The Florida Highway Patrol says a tow truck worker fell to his death from an overpass on Interstate 95 while helping to upright an overturned tractor trailer.

 The crash near Boca Raton left the truck dangling over the interstate’s overpass, causing a traffic snarl along the busy South Florida corridor early Wednesday.

-Note: This story has been corrected to say a tow truck worker was killed, not the tow truck driver.